Theo-Dgl/Resume/resumes/EN.md

 - Web development (Laravel / Angular): Developed a platform to manage end-user licenses for the company's mobile applications.
 API developed with the Lumen micro-framework.
 - Mobile application development (Java / Android SDK): Developed applications for the company's new product line (Bluetooth LE/Uart) for the general public.
-- Rich client application development: Developed ticket management software for employee assistance services, professional interview module integrated with the company's ERP, ticket management module integrated with the company's ERP, and designed an ORM to facilitate access to data stored in the database for developers.
+- Rich client application development:
+  - Developed ticket management software for employee assistance services
+  - Professional interview module integrated with the company's ERP
+  - Ticket management module integrated with the company's ERP
+  - Designed an ORM to facilitate access to data stored in the database for developers.
 - Analysis of the entropy of the company's main software and implementation of an action plan to mitigate it.
 - Project management: Implemented new working methods within the development department, studied and implemented a new software architecture, and implemented collaborative tools (Slack, Gitlab, Trello) and integration with existing tools.